Risk Disclosures and Disclaimers

 - YOU HAVE READ, UNDERSTOOD, AND ACCEPTED THESE RISK DISCLOSURES IN THEIR ENTIRETY.

-- YOU UNDERSTAND THAT DIGITAL ASSETS, PREDICTION MARKETS, AND BONDING CURVE TOKENS INVOLVE SUBSTANTIAL RISK OF LOSS, INCLUDING THE POTENTIAL LOSS OF YOUR ENTIRE INVESTMENT.
+- YOU UNDERSTAND THAT DIGITAL ASSETS AND PREDICTION MARKETS INVOLVE SUBSTANTIAL RISK OF LOSS, INCLUDING THE POTENTIAL LOSS OF YOUR ENTIRE INVESTMENT.

 - YOU ARE SOLELY RESPONSIBLE FOR YOUR FINANCIAL DECISIONS AND HAVE NOT RELIED ON ANY ADVICE, RECOMMENDATION, OR REPRESENTATION FROM THE COMPANY.

-- YOU UNDERSTAND THAT SMART CONTRACTS ARE EXPERIMENTAL TECHNOLOGY AND MAY CONTAIN VULNERABILITIES THAT COULD RESULT IN LOSS OF FUNDS.
+- YOU UNDERSTAND THAT SMART CONTRACTS ARE EXPERIMENTAL TECHNOLOGY AND MAY CONTAIN VULNERABILITIES.

 - YOU UNDERSTAND THAT THE COMPANY DOES NOT PROVIDE CUSTODY SERVICES AND THAT YOU ARE SOLELY RESPONSIBLE FOR YOUR WALLET SECURITY.